+Stage Details

+Preconditions

-Details Stage Illumio assumes that you have met the following conditions before the failure occurs for this failure Preconditions IMPORTANT You must consistently and frequently back up the PCE primary database to an external storage system that can be used for restoring the primary database after this type of failure.
+Illumio assumes that you have met the following conditions before the failure occurs for this failure case

+You must consistently and frequently back up the PCE primary database to an external storage system that can be used for restoring the primary database after this type of failure.
 You need access to this backup database file to recover from this failure case.

-The $runtime_env.yml$ file parameter named $cluster_public_ips$ must include the front-end IP addresses of the primary and secondary clusters.
+The runtime\env.yml file parameter named cluster\public\ips must include the front-end IP addresses of the primary and secondary clusters.
 When this is not configured correctly, VENs will not have outbound rules programmed to allow them to connect to the secondary cluster in a failure case.
+Illumio recommends that you pre-allocate these IP addresses so that, in the event of a failure, you can restore the cluster and the VENs can communicate with the newly restored PCE.

+- Regularly back up the PCE runtime\env.yml file for each node in the functioning cluster before failure. - Have a secondary PCE cluster deployed in a data center different from the primary cluster.
+The secondary PCE cluster can have IP addresses and hostnames that are different from the primary clusters.

+Failure behavior

+PCE

+• The PCE is unavailable.

+VENS

-Illumio recommends that you pre-allocate these IP addresses so that, in the event of a failure, you can restore the cluster and the VENs can communicate with the newly restored PCE. • Regularly back up the PCE runtime_env.yml file for each node in the functioning cluster before · Have a secondary PCE cluster deployed in a data center different from the primary cluster.
-The secondary PCE cluster can have IP addresses and hostnames that are different from the primary clusters DCE Fallure behavior · The PCF is unavailable · The VEN continues to enforce its last known good policy. · The VEN's state and flow updates are cached locally on the workload where the VEN is installed.
-The VEN stores up to 24 hours of flow data and then purges the oldest data first during an extended event • The VEN is degraded after missing 3 heartbeats (approximately 15 minutes).
-While it is in the degraded state, the VEN ignores all asynchronous commands received as lightning bolts from the PCE. except the commands that initiate software upgrades and Support Reports.
-Recovery • Recovery type: Manual intervention is required to fully recover from this failure case. • Recovery procedure: See Complete Cluster Recovery [101] for information. • RTO: Customer dependent based on how long it takes to detect this failure and perform the manual • RPOI Customer dependent based on your backup frequency and time of the last backup.
-Full Re-See Complete Cluster Recovery [101] for full recovery information; perform all the listed steps on the covery restored primary cluster.
+- The VEN continues to enforce its last known good policy. - The VEN's state and flow updates are cached locally on the workload where the VEN is installed.
+The VEN stores up to 24 hours of flow data and then purges the oldest data first during an extended event. - The VEN is degraded after missing 3 heartbeats (approximately 15 minutes).
+While it is in the degraded state, the VEN ignores all asynchronous commands received as lightning bolts from the PCE, except the commands that initiate software upgrades and Support Reports.

+Stage Details Recovery Recovery type: Manual intervention is required to fully recover from this failure case.
+Recovery procedure: See Complete Cluster Recovery [181] for information.
+RTO: Customer dependent based on how long it takes to detect this failure and perform the manual recovery procedures.
+RPO: Customer dependent based on your backup frequency and time of the last backup.
+Full Re- covery See Complete Cluster Recovery [181] for full recovery information; perform all the listed steps on the restored primary cluster.